-Farmers’ markets are a feast for the senses!
+Farmers markets are a feast for the senses!
 Artisan delicacies, delicious fusion foods sizzling away in hipster food trucks, the smell of fresh bread and coffee, happy pups and cheery faces.
 Sounds like you couldn’t want more.

 Note: Random but fun podcast recommendation (related to this topic): Planet Money Eagles vs Chickens